Last Updated on

 2. Conforming Gel Foam

-The very top layer of the mattress is a 2-inch layer of conforming gel foam, which is made by combining a 4 lb memory foam with medical-grade cooling gel.
+The very top layer of the mattress is a layer of conforming gel foam, which is made by combining a 4 lb memory foam with medical-grade cooling gel and phase change material.

 In addition, the top layer uses a gel-only laminated panel that contributes to the outstanding cooling effect that Loom and Leaf is known for.